bagisto/bagisto-docs/api_customer_addresses.md

 ### 1.2 Get Addresses Without Pagination:
 You can also get all the addresses at once without pagination of a customer from Bagisto Store.
-To get the addresses of a customer, that customer must be logged in Bagisto Store,for this you have to pass **`pagination=0`** in the query parameter in API URL.
+To get the addresses of a customer, that customer must be logged in Bagisto Store, for this you have to pass **`pagination=0`** in the query parameter in API URL.

 ###### Request: